 Unfortunately, domestic violence charges are something that people are frequently falsely accused of, especially if the accuser has reason to be jealous, angry, or resentful.
 This is often the case in many domestic violence cases that are part of divorce proceedings or child custody situations.

 Sometimes, the violence that occurred was self-defense, or it may have simply been an accident.
 The Defenders realize domestic violence charges usually involve unique circumstances, and we are committed to thoroughly investigating every possible scenario.

 Our first step would be to build a successful defense that will prevail in court, by reducing your charges or getting the case dismissed, keeping your criminal record clear.

 Harsh Penalties for Domestic Violence

-If you have been accused of domestic violence, you will be facing harsh penalties from the State as well as facing the unwanted social stigma that follows a domestic violence charge.
+If you have been accused of domestic violence, you will be facing harsh penalties from the State of Nevada and the unwanted social stigma that follows a domestic violence charge.
 For your first domestic violence charge within seven years, you are looking at the following penalties:

 - A misdemeanor charge

-- Two days to six months of jail time
+- Jail time ranging from two days to six months

 - 48 to 120 hours of community service